-Coral Propagation at Forfar Field Station: Update, March 2020
+Coral Propagation at Forfar Field Station: Update, October 2024

-Off the shores of Forfar Field Station, efforts are being made to repopulate and diversify the coral populations.
-Earlier this March, Reef Rescue Network staff Hayley-Jo Carr joined Forfar Educational Staff on Andros, Bahamas to continue the ongoing coral conservation project with the Forfar Nursey.
+In March of 2020, Reef Rescue Network staff Hayley-Jo Carr joined Forfar Educational Staff on Andros, Bahamas to continue the ongoing coral conservation project with the Forfar Nursey.
 A total of 121 coral fragments were successfully outplanted and the 69 remaining fragments in the nursey were maintained to cultivate more growth for future outplanting.

 Corals are a marine invertebrate made up of polyps that live in colonies.
 Most corals form reefs by growing and expanding their surface area.
 Over time, single coral heads, or fragments, can build up and expand into expansive reef systems.
 Here on Andros, we have the third largest fringing-barrier reef in the world.
 It spans one hundred and ninety miles along the East side of the island.
 The coral types seen along the reef can vary from large bouldering Brain corals to soft gorgonian Sea Fans, and even branching Staghorn and Elkhorn corals.